Homemade Gnocchi

 - Cut in half; scoop flesh into a medium bowl and mash.
 Transfer 1 1/2 cups to a large bowl; stir in flour, ricotta, Parmesan, egg, 3/4 teaspoon salt and 1/4 teaspoon pepper.

-- Bring a large pot of salted water to a boil; working in 3 batches, cook gnocchi until tender, stirring occasionally, about 4-6 minutes.
-Drain well and transfer to clean rimmed baking sheet.
+- In a large pot of boiling salted water, cook gnocchi in batches until tender, stirring occasionally, about 2-3 minutes.
+Drain well using a slotted spoon and transfer to a clean rimmed baking sheet.

 Did you make this recipe?